Administrative Remedies

 Because you can't fix what you don't understand.

-Most people don't realize that the rules governing their daily lives—from the medications we take to the air we breathe, from workplace safety standards to financial regulations—aren't created by Congress.
-They're created by federal agencies using delegated authority.
-And there's a whole body of law governing how agencies can (and can't) exercise that power.
+The rules governing your daily life - from the medications you take to the air you breathe, from workplace safety to financial regulation - weren't made by Congress.
+They were made by federal agencies operating under delegated authority.
+And there's an entire body of law governing how that power works, when it can be challenged, and what happens when it goes wrong.

 New episodes weekly.